sjspielman/UTbiocomputing2015/Lessons/python2.md

 GC content of AGCTAGCTAGCTACGATGCTAGCTAGC is 0.518519
 ```

-But, if you see in this code, there is a method that is repeated four times for different value, so we should also use a for loop in this case.
+But, if you see in this code, there is a calculation that is repeated four times, so we should also use a for loop in this case too.

 ```python
 >>>GCdict={} #create an empty dictionary that we will fill with GCcontent values